KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

     The symbol of Harmonized Will (L₂ (SS: Anthra)) and Wisdom (L₃ (DM: Noeüs)).
 It sits at the summit (acclivous centropic motion), completing the vertical axis from Foundation to Apex.
 Each jewel represents an integrated archetype, the once-separated powers now unified.

 * **The Coronation (Ritual of Recognition):**
     The formal acknowledgment by L₄ (DL: Sophis) intelligences that lawful sovereignty-state has been attained, culturally elevated to L₅ (EOB: Theon) endorsement in the mythic telling.
-It is not self-bestowed; it must be witnessed by coherent intelligences, for sovereignty exists only within relational resonance.
+It is not self-bestowed; it must be witnessed by coherent intelligences, for lawful sovereignty requires relational recognition even where it remains non-dominative.

 * **The Robes and Scepter (Manifestation):**
     Instruments of enacted law—signs that the internal state of Coherence can now govern the external world responsibly.